python-trio/trio/docs/source/reference-core.rst

 a chance to run.
-(And remember that we're doing cooperative multi-tasking here, so it's actually *deterministic* that the task releasing the lock will call :meth:`~Lock.acquire` before the other task wakes up; in trio releasing a lock is not a check point.)
+(And remember that we're doing cooperative multi-tasking here, so it's actually *deterministic* that the task releasing the lock will call :meth:`~Lock.acquire` before the other task wakes up; in trio releasing a lock is not a checkpoint.)
 With an unfair lock, this would result in the same task holding the lock forever and the other task being starved out.
 But if you run this, you'll see that the two tasks politely take turns::